Odraxs/go-z-v-mail/README.md

 - Node >= 20.10.0(recommended)
 - Graphviz(if you want to generate the profiling graphs)

+## I just want to see the project running!

+- Give write permission:
+    ```bash
+    |   chmod a+rwx ./data-embedding
+    ```
+- Only follow the instructions of [data-embedding](#data-embedding)
+- Then run the following commands:
+    ```bash
+        cd docker
+        docker-compose up
+    ```
+> [!NOTE]
+> Remember, if you make changes in web or server you should remove the images so docker compose remounts them.

-## Instructions:
+## Development Instructions:

-To setup the project firs run the following commands
+To setup the project first run the following commands:

 - Give write permission
 ```bash
     chmod a+rwx ./data-embedding
 ```

-- Start docker images
+- Start zincsearch docker image
 ```bash
     docker-compose up
 ```